 In addition to Dr. Amen’s recommendations, I’ve consulted the detailed chapter on natural neuroprotective approaches to concussion in The Handbook of Neurological Sports Medicine.

 Preseason baseline testing

-This past weekend I administered baseline testing to my son Luke (who plays football) and my 12 year old son Sam (who is an All Star cheerleader).
+This past weekend I administered baseline testing to Luke and my 12 year old son Sam (who is an All Star cheerleader).
 This will give me a point of comparison in case either of them has a head injury in the upcoming season.

 There is no question that adequate quantities of deep sleep are critical for brain health.
 Deep sleep has been shown to slow cognitive decline, reduce cortisol levels, promote regeneration of myelin (the fatty substance that insulates nerves), increase the growth of new brain cells, and support the integrity of the blood-brain barrier.
 As any parent of a teenager knows, however, making sure that your son gets enough sleep can be a challenge.
 Between late night football games, early morning practice, and the demands of homework (along with a constant stream of Snapchat notifications) it is hard for kids these days to get the 8-10 hours of sleep that their brains really need.

 As far as I’m concerned, one of the benefits of my son being an athlete is that he is forced to learn to manage his time effectively in order to keep up with his responsibilities, including the responsibility to get the sleep that his body and brain needs.
 In our house we treat bedtime as if it is as hard and fast a commitment as practice time or game time.
 This often means that he doesn’t have as much time as he’d like to for social media or Netflix, but that is the cost of playing the game he loves.
 For us the key to adequate sleep is getting screens out of his room – the cell phone and iPad get charged overnight in the kitchen and there is no TV or computer in his bedroom.